 Ooltewah United Methodist Church

-Photo: Dancers from multiple generations participate in the dance program at Music & Worship Arts Week 2019.
+Photo: Dance clinician Stephanie Crockett raises her arms during a solo dance at Music & Worship Arts Week 2019.
 (Fellowship photo by Daniel Craig.)